 Where has the Sunshine vitamin gone?

-In the UK through October to March the winter sunlight isn't strong enough for our bodies to make vitamin D. The body creates vitamin D through the direct action of sunlight on the skin when outdoors.
+In the UK through October to early April the winter sunlight isn't strong enough for our bodies to make vitamin D. The body creates vitamin D through the direct action of sunlight on the skin when outdoors.
 It is now known that through the summer months our bodies don't produce enough vitamin D to meet our needs throughout the year, particularly in winter.
 It is time to take a Vitamin D supplement.

 Why do we need Vitamin D?